ibm-cloud-docs/watson-knowledge-studio/rule-annotator-model-create.md

 To create a rule-based model. complete the following steps:

-1. Log in as a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} administrator or project manager and open the **Annotator Component** page.
+1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator or project manager, and select your workspace.
-1. If you already created an annotator, then click **Create Annotator**.
-Otherwise, on the **Rule** annotator tile, click **Create this type of annotator**.
+1. Select the **Model Management** > **Versions** > **Rule-based** tab.
 1. Map the entity types from your type system to one or more classes that you used to define rules.

-1. Click **Create** &gt; **Create &amp; Run** .
+  After the entity types are mapped, you can [deploy the rule-based model](/docs/services/watson-knowledge-studio/rule-annotator-model-use.html) or use it to [pre-annotate documents](/docs/services/watson-knowledge-studio/preannotation.html#wks_preannotrule) in the process of creating a machine learning model.

-## Deleting a rule annotator
+## Deleting a rule-based model
 {: #wks_rule_delete_model}

-You cannot delete a rule annotator.
+You cannot delete a rule-based model.

-You can delete the workspace that was used to develop the rule annotator component, but you cannot delete the annotator itself.
-Deleting an annotator is not the best approach.
+You can delete the workspace that was used to develop the rule-based model, but you cannot delete the model itself.
+Deleting a model is not the best approach.
 Instead, recreate the rules that are defined for it.
 Editing the rules directly changes the behavior of the rule-based model.